Where Are All of the Rivian Dealerships?

 Where do you go to buy a Rivian?

-The EV startup, Rivian, is planning to sell directly to the consumer.
-The way it will work is, the people who put in orders will have the trucks delivered to them.
+The EV startup Rivian plans to sell directly to the consumer.
+People who put in orders will deliver the trucks directly to them instead of the dealership.

-Rivian Vice President of Public Policy James Chen, in a phone interview with The Drive, “We believe that our customers are best served and have the most seamless experience by running that [sales and service] process…” He went on to say, “We are not going to a franchised dealer system—period.”
+Rivian Vice President of Public Policy James Chen, in a phone interview with The Drive, “We believe that our customers are best served and have the most seamless experience by running that [sales and service] process…” He said, “We are not going to a franchised dealer system—period.”
 Bold, but I can respect it.

 Will Rivian have dealerships?